|Board of Management||Parents Association||Whole School Food Committe||Entering & Leaving the School||Punctuality|

 Punctuality is important and parents are asked to be conscious of the impact and disruption caused by being regularly late.

-If, for any reason a boy must leave the school during school hours he must be collected at his classroom.
+If, for any reason a boy must leave the school during school hours he must be signed out and collected at the Office .

 The boys are expected to be attentive and co-operative in class.
 We expect them to respect each other, to show respect for the authority of the teacher in the classroom and to do tasks assigned to them by the teacher.

 We have two playgrounds in the school – Junior (Infants – 2nd class) and Senior (3rd – 6th class).
 All classes take ‘Little Lunch’ at 10.45.
 Split half hour breaks at 12.15 and 12.45 allow for greater space during ‘Big Lunch’.
 All classes are strongly encouraged to play fairly and to solve disputes and disagreements amicably.
 Rough play, aggressive behaviour, fighting, bullying and the use of bad language is totally unacceptable and will be dealt with appropriately under the schools Code of Behaviour.